Survivors of Childhood Abuse

 -Sexual dysfunction, or a lack of interest/pleasure in sex, or promiscuity.

-There are many more after-effects of childhood sexual abuse that adults may experience.
-If you are having difficulties and think they may be related to childhood abuse talking to a Therapist can be helpful.
+There are many more after-effects of childhood abuse that adults may experience.
+If you are having difficulties and think they may be related to childhood abuse phone and find out how Hypnotherapy can help.